linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/PSET 6- Evaluating Bank Balance Sheets and Loan Portfolios.md

 1. Briefly explain the structure of the deal.
 	- Citigroup sells a $6.11 billion portfolio of leveraged loans to Blackstone and TPG at 83 cents on the dollar.
-	- Citigroup provides $3.81 billion in non-recourse debt financing at LIBOR + 100 bps,  secured by the loan portfolio
+	- Citigroup provides $3.81 billion in non-recourse debt financing at [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] + 100 bps,  secured by the loan portfolio
 	- Blackstone and TPG contribute $1.26 billion in equity and hold the first loss position.
 	- The financing includes a recycling provision,  allowing Blackstone to reinvest proceeds from loan sales in other assets.
 	- A margin call provision requires Blackstone to post additional collateral if the loan portfolio value falls below 66.4% of face value.